isBluemindTech/sql-csv/README.md

 # SQL to CSV Utility

-This SQL utility is designed to output the content from a Stored Procedure into a table format with one field per record, making it easily exportable as a CSV file.
+This SQL Server Stored Proc. is designed to output the content from a Stored Procedure into a table format with one field per record, making it easily exportable as a CSV file.
 This utility is particularly useful for converting complex query results into a simple, flat-file format for reporting, data analysis, or easy sharing.

 ## Features